 11. Become Self-Reliant

 When you’re on your own, you have no one pushing you or telling you what needs to be done.
 It’s hard to stay on track, but it’s essential to you keep yourself on track.
 Once you have decided what to do, you may want to create a list in priority order of what needs to be done and how to do each step.

 You may want to simply follow the list, or you might have someone check up on you to see how you’re doing.
-I, myself, like to keep the list with me at all times on my pocket PC, checking off what’s been completed and adding new items when necessary.
+I, myself, like to keep a list on my phone, checking off what’s been completed, and adding new items when necessary.

 12. Create a Balance Between Work and Play

 Successful people usually have a balance between their business and personal lives.
 They feel a sense of accomplishment and feel good about themselves.
 Their self-esteem is high, and they feel confident.
 A balance between your work and your personal life is an absolute must.
 Keep this balance at all times and you’ll perform much better and be happier in your personal life.